Gautamhirawat/NPS/NPS-SECURE-SYSTEM-ishika/devnev_nps/documentation/documentation.md

 ### 13.1 Common Issues:

-A list of common issues and their resolutions assists users and developers in addressing potential challenges.
+A list of common issues and their resolutions assists users and developers in addressing potential challenges is as listed below.

 ### 13.2 FAQs: